 III.
-Even If All Carbon Dioxide Emissions Were To Cease Immediately, Sea Levels Would Continue To Rise For The Rest Of The Century Because Of The Additional Global Warming That Is Locked In By Cumulative Past Emissions
+Even If All Carbon Dioxide Emissions Were To Cease Immediately, Sea Levels Would Continue To Rise For The Rest Of The Century Because Of The Additional Global Warming That Is Locked In By Cumulative Past Emissions.

 There is a delay between rising air temperatures and sea level rise.

-Ocean thermal expansion and ice loss occur on timescales slower than the rate at which air temperature increases in response to increasing atmospheric CO2 concentrations.
-It can take over a thousand years for ocean thermal expansion to equilibrate with warmer air temperatures.
+Ocean thermal expansion and ice loss occur on timescales slower than the rate at which air temperature increases in response to increasing atmospheric expansion to equilibrate with warmer air temperatures.37 a steady progression.
+The rate of sea level rise is dramatically increasing.